 Somehow, in Europe, over the last century, as complexity and inaccessibility became equated with intelligence and the avant-garde, we lost something along the way.
 Modernism gave us so many stunning works, but we also lost our lullabies.

 To be honest, I have tried but could not sleep to it very well.
-Partly because I’m a light sleeper, but also because there are certain aspects in the work that demands attention – it is not completely ‘ignorable’.
-So I prefer playing this composition at daytime.
-It has the exact length of a working day, and proves to be a great accompaniment for a full days work, at home, alone.
-I found out that the piece does not become boring or irritating for a single moment – and in fact that was a big surprise for me because I expected it to be almost impossible to listen to a work like this uninterrupted, while awake.
+Partly because I’m a light sleeper, but also because there are certain aspects of the work that demands attention – it is not completely ‘ignorable’.
+So I prefer playing this composition in the daytime.
+It has the exact length of a working day and proves to be a great accompaniment for a full days work, at home, alone.
+I found out that the piece does not become boring or irritating for a single moment – and in fact, that was a big surprise for me because I expected it to be almost impossible to listen to a work like this uninterrupted, while awake.
 The repeating themes effectively work their way into your subconscious.
 And, after the piece is ended and switched off, they won’t easily leave your mind.